Read With Us

 For our next book, I would like to select a Nobel prize winning work that was written in this century.
 To see a list of authors and learn more about them, please visit the Nobel Prize for Literature page.
 Which authors have you read?
 Which look intriguing?
 Is there a particular work you’ve always wanted to read?
 We will begin discussing options at the July 2nd meeting and make a final selection on the 10th.
 If you’ve been thinking about joining the book club, this is a great time to dive in and help choose our next read!

 Where to Find Free Ebooks and Audio Books Online

 - Audible is offering a collection of books in audio format for free.
-These are primarily children’s books and Call of the Wild is included.
+These are primarily children’s books.
 This is a great resource and may only be offered for a limited time.

 - Lit2Go is part of an educational resource clearinghouse based in Florida.
-This limited collection of ebooks and audio books includes Call of the Wild in both formats.
-Also contains background information.
+This limited collection of ebooks and audio books includes many classics.

 - The Screen Actors Guild has a small number of videos of celebrities reading children’s books for the project Storyline Online.
 Listen to Betty White, Oprah, Rami Malek and others as they read a variety of children’s books.